John Gast (painter)

-John Gast (21 December 1842 in Berlin, Prussia – 26 July 1896 in Brooklyn) was a Prussian-born American painter and lithographer.
+John Gast (21 December 1842 in Berlin – 26 July 1896 in Brooklyn) was a Prussian-born American painter and lithographer.

 His most famous work is American Progress (1872); this painting and many of his drawings are found in the Autry Museum of the American West in Los Angeles.

 Family in St. Louis

-He is the son of Heinrich Konrad "Leopold" Gast (1810-1898) and Bertha Pauline Henriette Volkmann (1819-1902).
+He was the son of Heinrich Konrad "Leopold" Gast and Bertha Pauline Henriette Volkmann.
 The family emigrated from Berlin to central Missouri wine country (present day Hermann, Missouri) before 1850.
 From there, the family moved to St. Louis a few years later.
 Leopold was a master lithographer, and with his brother August established the August Gast Banknote and Lithograph Company.
 It was a prominent printing house, making financial documents for governments, letterhead designs for industry, ornate certificates for churches, and many other paper documents for customers across the United States.
 The company exists today and its historic products are popular among collectors.
 John's brother Paulus became a prominent business and political leader in St. Louis.
 He established the Gast Winery in the Baden neighborhood after discharge from the Union Army in the Civil War in 1865, and this evolved into the Gast Brewery by 1900.
 The wine was shipped across the country and the brewery lasted into the 1940s.

 Education in Europe

-John inherited his father's talent for lithography and was immensely gifted.
+Like his father, John became a lithographer.
 He left for Berlin in 1860 to finish his education during the Civil War.
 He earned a degree from the Royal Academy there and returned to St. Louis to work at his father's company.
 After three years, about 1867, he went to Paris to study art.
 The 1870 Census shows him living with his parents in St. Louis but within a year, he was working in New York.
 His drawings from Paris, Missouri, and New York at this time are in the Autry Museum collection.